amsantac/amsantac-site/subscribe_toconfirm.md

 <br>
 <span class="byline">Your email address needs to be confirmed.</span>

-<span class="byline">To complete the subscription process, please click the link in the email that has been sent to you.</span>
+<span class="byline">To complete the process, please click the link in the email that has been sent to you.</span>
 </header>

 <br>